markatots/qMaruPL/README.md

 ## Tips

 I need to enrich this document because qMaruPL has too many properties to explain.
 Looking for a property in the narrow area is really tough.
+I wish Qlik Sense's property panel could've customized.

 Even though qMaruPL supports Excel export, as you know, Qlik Sense API allows us to simply export mere a list of dimensions and measures.
 So, usually, we also take advantage of Qlik NPrinting when we need to export to Excel.
 Anyway, I beleave that we want to minimize that situation.

+I think you can't belieave that qMaruPL is developed by using AngularJS. qMaruPL generates dynamically an HTML string from the contoller.
+The HTML string has a lot of buttons.
+Generally, any onclick events can't be bound between the html template and the controller, though.
+Multiple same extensions might be usend on the same sheet at once, the template is unaware who I am.
+getElementById JavaScript function returns only one element, which was found the first time, even though, there are many same elements in the one document model.
+Therefore, you can't use that function.
+getElementsByClass and getElementsByTag might return several elements.
+How can we identify them?
+The answer is to exploit the cookie.
+One document has one cookie.
+This code would help you find a solution with regard to such issues.
+Further more, managing to have an extension have measure's property took a lot of effort.
+Finally, I had to create two HyperCubes to calcurate the grand total conditional expression.
+I spent a good deal of time on looking into the specifications.
+So I believe qMaruPL can be one of the greatest example to conduct Qlik Sense API with AngularJS.
+Totally, AngularJS and Qlik Sense's extensibillity is great.
+This divelopment is really fun.